 Pass the Bomb – Gibsons Games

 A fantastically fun game for all ages.
-Even my three year old loves it and will join in.
+My little one has been joining in on this game since she was three years old.
 You have to say items relating to the picture card drawn from the pack.
-For example – what is in your school bag.
+For example – what is in your school bag?
 You then have to take it in turns to come up with answers while passing around a ticking bomb.

 The pressure is on to think quick, if the bomb explodes on you while you’re holding it you’ve lost that round.
 The game is great for getting you to think quickly under pressure.
-Our kids love playing it with us and seeing us squirm under pressure and of course they love it when the bomb explodes when we are holding it.
+Our kids love playing it with us and seeing us squirm under pressure and of course they love it when the bomb explodes on our turn.